faria-22/faria-22/README.md

 -My passion lies in learning and utilizing new technical tools to solve unique business problems.

--Interesting fact: I am a big fan of friends and the big bang theory.
+-Interesting fact: I am a big fan of Friends and The Big Bang Theory.